- Generally, dogs roll on their backs when they are happy and want to receive belly rubs from their humans.

-Like so many other dog behaviors, a dog who rolls on his or her back is probably trying to increase his or her odds of survival in the wild.
-Your dog’s behavior may well be an attempt to disguise his or her scent by rolling around in something that has a less dog-like odor, like poop or dead animals, in order to hide from any predators that might be in the area.
+Like so many other dog behaviors, a dog who rolls on his back is probably trying to increase his odds of survival in the wild.
+Your dog’s behavior may well be an attempt to disguise his scent by rolling around in something that has a less dog-like odor, like poop or dead animals, in order to hide from any predators that might be in the area.
 This may have been a very useful behavior when dogs had to deal with real predators and it might even be useful for feral dogs who are trying to survive in the wild today.

-Unfortunately for your dog, there are probably not any predators around that will actually make this behavior useful.
-Nevertheless, your dog may be on the lookout for a nice pile of something smelly in which to roll so that he or she can disguise as much of his or her scent as possible when outside in their wireless dog fence.
+Unfortunately for your dog, there are probably not any predator around that will actually make this behavior useful.
+Nevertheless, your dog may be on the lookout for a nice pile of something smelly in which to roll on so that he can disguise as much of his scent as possible when outside in their wireless dog fence.
 The awful smell generated by this activity might not be pleasant to your nose, but it would probably have the desired effect on a larger predatory animal.

-What this means for your dog on a practical level is, of course, that he or she is going to get more baths than might otherwise be necessary.
-Unfortunately, this is a very deeply ingrained behavior that’s hard to break most dogs off, but taking the time to leave smelly piles alone outside is almost always worth the effort.
+What this means for your dog on a practical level is, of course, that he is going to get more baths than might otherwise be necessary.
+Unfortunately, this is a very deeply ingrained behavior that’s hard to break off most dogs, but taking the time to get rid of smelly piles outside is almost always worth the effort.

 Relieving an Itch

-Your dog’s anatomy has a major problem – he or she has an awful lot of back, but he or she lacks appendages that can get to those hard-to-reach spots.
-Unfortunately, your dog’s skin can get quite itchy and he or she can’t just scratch those itches when necessary.
+Your dog’s anatomy has a major problem—he has an awful lot of back, but he lacks appendages that can get to those hard-to-reach spots.
+Unfortunately, your dog’s skin can get quite itchy and he can’t just scratch those itches when necessary.